eslayerr/loading-bar-/README.md

 # loading-bar-
-loading bar

-simple loading bar project

-shows progress while something is loading

-usage

-run the project

-see loading bar move
+Loading bar

-features

-simple and clean
-easy to use
-lightweight

-tech

-html css js
+its a simple loading bar i learned to make in css and java. its the first time i made it, and learned how it works.

 author